DECODEproject/whitepaper/conclusion.md

 The DECODE project is specifically target to applying the latest innovations in technology to the good of citizens and furthering a socially beneficial agenda as opposed to the centralisation and exploitation of individuals through their data that is rife in the modern world.

-The ongoing evolution of the architecture will be documented via a set of public whitepapers that will be published on the [DECODE website](https://decodeproject.eu/) and notifications will be made via twitter ([@decodeproject] (https://twitter.com/decodeproject)).
+The ongoing evolution of the architecture will be documented via a set of public whitepapers that will be published on the [DECODE website](https://decodeproject.eu/) and notifications will be made via twitter (https://twitter.com/decodeproject (https://twitter.com/decodeproject)).